Severance Pay Calculator: Understanding Severance Pay in Ontario

-If you have been dismissed from your current employment, one of your top concerns may be if you will qualify for severance pay, and if so, how much you are entitled to.
-Not every person will qualify for severance pay and there are specific instances where employees do not qualify.
-In this article, we will help you understand when you qualify for severance pay and assist you in understanding how much severance pay you can anticipate.
+If you have been dismissed from your current employment, one of your top concerns may be if you will qualify for severance pay Ontario, and if so, how much you are entitled to.
+Not every person will qualify for Ontario severance pay and there are specific instances where employees do not qualify.
+In this article, we will help you understand when you qualify for [everance pay in Ontario and assist you in understanding how much severance pay you can anticipate.

 Who is Entitled to Severance Pay?

-If you have recently been dismissed from your employment you may be wondering, is everyone entitled to severance pay?
-Most employees are entitled to some amount of severance pay if they are dismissed from their employment.
+If you have recently been dismissed from your employment you may be wondering, is everyone entitled to severance pay and what is severance pay Ontario?
+Most employees are entitled to some amount of termination pay if they are dismissed from their employment.
 In Ontario, an employee who has been continuously employed by the same employer for at least three months is owed at least one week’s pay for every year of employment.
 Under Ontario’s Employment Standards Act, if an employee has been working for 5 or more years, they may be entitled to an additional one week’s pay for each year of employment to a maximum amount of 26 weeks of pay.
 If you fall under these situations, you may be entitled to severance pay.
 In fact, you may be entitled to more than just the minimum severance pay amounts set out under Ontario’s Employment Standards Act: sometimes a lot more!
 So, it is definitely worth contacting an employment lawyer to discuss your situation.

 Are You Entitled to Severance Pay if You Are Fired?

 If you have been dismissed from your employment with just cause, you may not be entitled to severance pay.
-In straightforward cases of dismissal with just cause, employees are not entitled to severance pay.
+In straightforward cases of dismissal with just cause, employees are not entitled to termination pay in Ontario.
 Though you may be able to challenge your with-cause dismissal if you feel that it is not true or justified.
 In these cases, it would be best to consult with a dismissal lawyer.
-The outcome of your case against your employer can vary, but if you are successful in your challenge, you may be able to recover severance pay from your employer.
+The outcome of your case against your employer can vary, but if you are successful in your challenge, you may be able to recover severance pay in Ontario from your employer.
 For more information on what constitutes being let go with just cause see our previous article, “Is Insubordination Just Cause for Termination In Canada?”

 Do I Get Severance If I Quit?